-To his horror, Rowen began to see more sets of eyes materializing in the darkness throughout different corners of the room.
-They all slunk towards him like unearthly beings and eyed their prey fearlessly.
+To his horror, Rowen now saw more sets of eyes materializing in the darkness.
+They all slunk toward him like unearthly beings and eyed their prey fearlessly.
 They knew they were going to win and Rowen was sure he was going to die.

 Right then, the ceiling exploded above him as large body crashed through it.
 Weak rays of light streaked in from outside.
-In the middle of the room was a table-like apparatus which was where the new comer landed heavily on his feet, trench coat billowing behind him.
+The newcomer landed heavily on a dusty table-like apparatus, trench coat billowing behind him.
 The several pairs of eyes turned their attention to the intruder as he made a grand motion of sticking his arms straight out to either side of him.

 Rowen realized there was a large gun in each of the man's hands only a split second before he opened fire.

-The smaller body must have seen him, for she turned in his direction and Rowen could see a pair of red eyes materialize behind her.
+The smaller body must have seen him, for she turned in his direction and Rowen saw a pair of red eyes materialize behind her.
 Before he could say anything, the female form pulled something from her belt and stabbed backwards.
-The creature behind her screamed as it was stabbed and then electrocuted.
-Rowen stared wide eyed as he could see it better through the blue arcs of electricity.
+The creature behind her screamed as it was impaled and then electrocuted.
+Rowen stared wide eyed as the blue arcs of electricity lit up the form.
 It looked almost human, but had sharp teeth and screamed like a demon.

-The two figures both started towards him and Rowen sprang to action.
-In the dim light, he saw one of the small hand guns the men with the red eyes had been carrying.
+The two figures both moved toward him and Rowen sprang to action.
+In the dim light, he saw one of the small hand guns the demons with the red eyes had been carrying.
 He snatched it up and jumped to his feet, aiming it at the only two still alive in the room.

 "Stop right there!" he cried, his voice rising with fear.
-It sound more panicked than Rowen would have liked.
+It sounded more panicked than Rowen would have liked.
 Though, in truth, he was terrified.
 "Don't come near me!"

-He had the gun pointed at the small form who was closer.
+He had the gun pointed at the smaller form who was closer.
 She froze as the weapon was aimed at her.
-However, the larger one walked purposefully forward and positioned himself between the smaller body and Rowen's weapon.
+However, the larger one walked purposefully forward and positioned himself between the female and Rowen's weapon.
 He now stood only a few feet from Rowen's gun, the barrel pointed at his head.

 "I said stay back!"
 Rowen barked frantically.
 His hands were shaking.